Comment on page

 💶 Pricing Guide

 5 steps for how to set your craft product's prices when entering a new market

-The first thing you need to do is place where on the accessible vs. premium scale your product lands.
+The first thing you need to do is place where you want your product to lands on the accessible vs. premium scale.

-- Plot out your product considering your target audience, the quality and cost of your inputs, your branding amd your target volumes.
+- Plot out your product considering your target audience, the quality and cost of your inputs, your branding and your target volumes.